-After several days of inconclusive fighting along Totopotomoy Creek and Bethesda Church northeast of Richmond, Lt.
+After two days of inconclusive fighting along Totopotomoy Creek northeast of Richmond, Lt.
 Gen. Ulysses S. Grant and Gen. Robert E. Lee turned their sights on the crossroads of Cold Harbor.
-Roads emanating through this critical junction led to the Confederate supply depot and Grant's supply base on the Pamunkey River.
-On May 31st, 1864, Maj.
+Roads emanating through this critical junction led to Richmond as well as supply and reinforcement sources for the Union army.
+On May 31, 1864, Maj.
 Gen. Philip Sheridan’s cavalry captured Cold Harbor.
-The next day, Sheridan was able to hold the crossroads against a Confederate onslaught.
-With reinforcements from both armies pouring onto the field, Grant launched an assault on the evening of June 1 with the Sixth and Eighteenth Corps.
-The Union infantry gained ground during the attack which emboldened Grant to launch another assault two days later.
-At dawn on June 3rd, elements from the Union Second, Sixth and Eighteenth Corps, followed later by the Fifth and Ninth Corps, only to be repulsed Lee's infantry.
-Unable to destroy Lee in the previous engagements of the Wilderness, Spotyslvania Courthouse and at the North Anna River, Grant decided to disengage and move on the Confederate rail center of Petersburg in the middle of June.
+The next day, Sheridan held the crossroads against a Confederate attack.
+With reinforcements from both armies arriving on the field, Grant launched an assault on the evening of June 1 with the VI and XVIII Corps.
+The Union infantry gained ground which emboldened Grant to launch another assault two days later.
+Before dawn on June 3, elements from five Union army corps attacked the Confederate entrenchments, only to be massacred by Lee's infantry.
+Both sides remained in place for a week.
+Unable to destroy Lee, Grant decided to disengage and move on the Confederate rail center of Petersburg in the middle of June.